 An individual who transfers property to a spouse is allowed an unlimited deduction (subject to certain conditions) known as the gift tax marital deduction.

-The purpose of the gift tax marital deduction is currently to enable spouses to be treated as an economic unit.
+The purpose of the gift tax marital deduction is to treat spouses as a single economic unit.

 Requirements to Qualify for Gift Tax Marital Deduction

 For a gift to qualify for the gift tax marital deduction, the following conditions must be satisfied: (1) The donor’s spouse must be a United States citizen at the time the gift is made.
-[While the marital deduction is not available for gifts to noncitizen spouses, a form of the gift tax annual exclusion is allowed for up to $143,000 (in 2013) of such gifts if they would otherwise qualify for the marital deduction.]
+[While the marital deduction is not available for gifts to noncitizen spouses, a form of the gift tax annual exclusion is allowed for up to $147,000 (in 2015) of such gifts if they would otherwise qualify for the marital deduction.]
 (2) The recipient of the gift must be the spouse of the donor at the time the gift is made.
-(3) The property transferred to the donee-spouse must not be the type of terminable interest that will disqualify the gift for the marital deduction.
+(3) The property transferred to the donee-spouse must not be a terminable interest that will disqualify the gift for the marital deduction.

 Most of the qualifications above are self-explanatory.
 The terminable interest rule for marital deduction gifts is similar to the rule employed for estate tax purposes.
-Essentially, the effect of these rules is that generally no marital deduction will be allowed where (a) the donee-spouse’s interest in the transferred property will terminate upon the lapse of time or at the occurrence or failure of a specified contingency, (b) where the donee-spouse’s interest will then pass to another person who received his interest in the property from the donor-spouse, and (c) that person did not pay the donor full and adequate consideration for that interest.
+Essentially, no marital deduction will be allowed where (a) the donee-spouse’s interest in the transferred property will terminate upon the lapse of time or at the occurrence or failure of a specified contingency, (b) where the donee-spouse’s interest will then pass to another person who received his interest in the property from the donor-spouse, and (c) that person did not pay the donor full and adequate consideration for that interest.

-The exception is for a gift of Qualifying Terminable Interest Property (QTIP).
+The exception to the terminable interest rule is a Qualifying Terminable Interest Property (QTIP).
 If a donor spouse gives a donee spouse a qualifying income interest for life, it will qualify for a gift (or estate) tax marital deduction.
 To qualify:

 (1) the surviving spouse must be entitled to all the income from the property (and it must be payable annually or more frequently);